DHTMLX/angular-todolist-demo/README.md

 - Different modes of marking tasks completed
 - Calculating the number of completed subtasks
 - Estimating the percentage of the task completed
 - Full customization via CSS

+<a name="license"></a>
+## License ##
+This demo is available under the Evaluation license.
+To use it in your projects, please choose a proper license on the DHTMLX website: [https://dhtmlx.com/docs/products/licenses.shtml](https://dhtmlx.com/docs/products/licenses.shtml)

+<a name="links"></a>
 ## Useful links

 - [Online demo](https://replit.com/@dhtmlx/dhtmlx-to-do-list-with-angular)